Agencies

 What does automated infrastructure protection actually do?

-Automated infrastructure protection continuously monitors every domain, mailbox, and DNS record in your sending infrastructure and takes protective action — pausing, gating, or alerting — before deliverability thresholds are breached.
+Automated infrastructure protection continuously monitors every domain, mailbox, and DNS record you send from and takes protective action - pausing, gating, or alerting - before deliverability thresholds are breached.
 It replaces the manual process of checking dashboards, pulling reports, and reacting to problems after they have already caused damage.

 The core difference between manual monitoring and automated protection is timing.
 Manual monitoring is reactive: you discover a domain has a 12% bounce rate during your morning check, but the damage occurred at 2 AM.
 Automated protection is proactive: it detects the bounce rate climbing past 3% and pauses the affected mailbox within minutes, before the domain reputation is degraded.

-Automated protection systems also handle the complexity that breaks manual workflows: tracking bounce rates per domain (not per campaign), monitoring DNS authentication records for drift, and correlating sending patterns across platforms to identify domains that are accumulating risk from multiple sources simultaneously.
+Automated protection systems also handle the complexity that breaks manual workflows: tracking bounce rates per domain (not per campaign), monitoring DNS authentication records for drift, and correlating sending patterns across every mailbox to identify domains that are accumulating risk from multiple sources simultaneously.

 How does Superkabe protect agency cold email infrastructure?